These 30 Secrets Will Give You A Healthy and Happy Life No Matter What

 You guessed right – Habits.”

-Perhaps what you have been waiting for to nudge you off your butt and get you building the life you’ve only so far wished for.
+Perhaps what you have been waiting for is to nudge you off your butt and get you building the life you’ve only so far wished for.

 Suffice it to say that your habits form the building blocks of your character.
 Your character turns out to be your life’s incontrovertible driver.

 I write this as a tribute to every one of you that rises every time you fall.
-Everyone that does not hesitate to put up another try even though it didn’t work out so great the last time.
+Everyone does not hesitate to put up another try even though it didn’t work out so great the last time.

 1. Always Visualize the Future You’re Headed… Always!